ubco-W2022T2-data301/project-group-group39/README.md

 ## Team Members

 - Person 1: My name is Adam and I am majoring in computer science
-- Person 2: one sentence about you!
+- Person 2:My name is regan and I am majoring in computer science
-- Person 3: My name is regan and I am majoring in computer science
+- Person 3: NA

 ## Images